Pricing Strategy to Maximise Sustainable Profits

 In Conclusion

-If you believe that the Product and Pricing Strategy Program might be right for you, you can book a free 30-minute call with me personally, so we can explore whether it is a good fit for you and your business at this time.
+If you believe that the Product and Pricing Strategy Program might be right for you at this time, you can book a free 20-30 -minute discovery call with me personally, so we can explore whether it is a good fit for you and your business at this time.

 You will receive a confirmation email from my calendar